mantidproject/mantid/docs/source/tutorials/mantid_basic_course/multi_dimensional_workspaces/01_editing_multi_dimensional_workspaces.rst

 Where multi-dimensional capabilities are required, Mantid provides a relatively new set of MDWorkspace (multi-dimensional workspace) types.
-MDWorkspaces come in two forms :ref:`MDEventWorkspace`, which are analogous to :ref:`EventWorkspace` and the :ref:`MDHistoWorkspace`, which is analogous to the :ref:`Workspace2D`.
+MDWorkspaces come in two forms MD Event Workspaces, which are analogous to :ref:`EventWorkspace` and the :ref:`MDHistoWorkspace`, which is analogous to the :ref:`Workspace2D`.